-Recommendation from teacher- placement based on student d taken concurrently with English This course is designed to exinstruction for students who require additional reading suppor The focus of instruction will be to assist students in developin comprehension strategies to become independent readers acro content areas.
-Students will be recommended and selected for these courses as determined by the Reading Inventory and oth test scores validated by fluency checks and Spelling Inventori
+Recommendation from teacher- placement based on student data, taken concurrently with English.
+This course is designed to extend instruction for students who require additional reading support.
+The focus of instruction will be to assist students in developing comprehension strategies to become independent readers across content areas.
+Students will be recommended and selected for these courses as determined by the Reading Inventory and other test scores validated by fluency checks and Spelling Inventories.